 Category 1: Graduate students (Pre-Ph.D or equivalent degree)

+You must present your poster in-person to be eligible for the Poster Awards.
+Virtual only posters will not be considered for a poster award.
 Participants in the awards competition will identify the appropriate category on the poster board during the poster presentation.
 Abstracts chosen for oral presentations will be eligible for an award if a poster is also submitted.

 Congratulations to the ICAR2022 Poster Award Winners!